norcams/iaas/docs/team/operations/local-repo.rst

   same.
 * **test**: As for ``prod``, but separate links (usually for a more recent snapshot which is supposed to be used for production next).
+* **vgpu**: For each repository a pointer (symbolic link) to a snapshot of the same.
+This is intended for vGPU machines for which there are very specific requirements regarding version of packages.
 * **yumrepo**: Locally maintained RPM repository.
 Mirrored under ``repo`` as any external repository is (named *uh-iaas*).
 * **aptrepo**: Locally maintained APT repository.
 Mirrored under ``repo`` as any